geirev/EnKF_analysis/README.md

 Note that for the test made here, both lib and test files are compiled in a build catalog.
 Thus, as long as lib is compiled first, all the library module files are available for the test program.

-In a real application it is probably better to copy the lib files into the code directory for the application, since modules don't go well in a library file.
+In a real application I suggest that you change the build dir in the lib/makefile to correspond to the build dir of your application,  and run make to install libanalysis.a and the .mod files in that directory.